chenlab-sj/Seq2Karyotype/README.md

 1. Convert your variant calling file to allele count format.

-An example snippet is provided below
+An example script for converting gVCF file is provided below

 ```
 #!/bin/bash